zaid42005/advent-of-code/README.md

 ﻿## advent-of-code
-> practicing rust throught the advent of code programming puzzles
+> practicing rust through the advent of code programming puzzles